 Create your own five-course Italian menu at the popular Freo restaurant, La Sosta.
 Fresh ingredients are combined with a love and respect for Italian heritage and culinary art, and the result is delicious, comforting and authentic grub.
 The servings are hearty, the service is friendly and if that’s not enough to convince you to give this place a try, they also serve a cracking tiramisu.

 Been to all of the best restaurants in Fremantle?
-Check out the Fremantle Cafes You Need To Have Breakfast At.
+Check out our favourite eats at the Fremantle Markets.